When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 💡 Pumble Pro Tip

-However, WhatsApp ties file storage to the user’s device rather than a central workspace.
-Over time, this clutters personal phones, and because there’s no channel structure, finding an old document usually means scrolling through long chat logs.
+The lack of channel structure is another pain point, as finding old documents usually means scrolling through long chat logs.
 It works for quick handoffs, not for systematic file management.

-Share important files and keep them organized in Pumble
+Share & organize files in Pumble

 Discord vs WhatsApp: Discord offers more detailed notification customization

-Discord offers granular control.
-You can:
+Fortunately, Discord offers granular control.
+As an admin, I could:

 - Mute entire servers,